nelenkov/cryptfs-password-manager/README.md

 password, so you do not need this tool.
 That said, it should work fine on CM11, but it may not work on CM12.

-**CyanogenMod 13**: CM13 seems to have change the syntax of the `cryptfs` utility.
+**CyanogenMod 13**: CM13 (and some vendors, most notably LG) seems to have changed the syntax of the `cryptfs` utility.
 Using the wrong syntax might render your data useless, exercise caution.
-The app currently does NOT support CM13.

 ```
 Usage: cryptfs changepw default|password|pin|pattern [currentpasswd] default|password|pin|pattern [newpasswd]